jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

 /// <param name="obfuscatedAccountId">Specifies an optional obfuscated string that is uniquely associated with the user's account in your app.</param>
 /// <param name="obfuscatedProfileId">Specifies an optional obfuscated string that is uniquely associated with the user's profile in your app.</param>
 /// <returns>Purchase details</returns>
-/// <exception cref="InAppBillingPurchaseException">If an error occures during processing</exception>
+/// <exception cref="InAppBillingPurchaseException">If an error occurs during processing</exception>
 Task<InAppBillingPurchase> PurchaseAsync(string productId, ItemType itemType, IInAppBillingVerifyPurchase verifyPurchase = null, string obfuscatedAccountId = null, string obfuscatedProfileId = null);
 ```